nicolasnoble/require-so-slow/README.md

 # require-so-slow

-* Wondering why your applications is slow to start?
+* Wondering why your application is slow to start?
 * `require` seems to take an eternity?
 * Wonder no more!